lukemurdock/ADBatchConnect/README.md

 A Windows computer.
 You'll need to install ADB and set it up for this to work.
 You can look up how to do it on youtube.

+# Install
+It's a batch file, so you just click on ADBatchConnector.bat to download and then run it on your computer.